mohammedDehairy/MDePubReader/README.md

 Installation

-1.drag the MDePubReaderViewController folder to your Project
+-drag the MDePubReaderViewController folder to your Project

-2. add QuartzCore.framework and libz.1.2.5.dylib to your project
+- add QuartzCore.framework and libz.1.2.5.dylib to your project

-3. disable ARC to XMLHandler.m ,ZipArchive.m,And ePubContent.m.
+- disable ARC to XMLHandler.m ,ZipArchive.m,And ePubContent.m.